 FSD Transfer in Europe no deadline

-FSD Transfer in Europe, All the details
+FSD Transfer in Europe: All the Details

 Tesla is preparing to launch FSD in Europe soon, and owners who bought Full Self-Driving years ago now have greater flexibility.
 Recent updates on Tesla support pages mean transfers stay fully permitted across the continent.
 There are no delivery deadline pressures on you anymore.